News from the Section

 2013 Trial Lawyer Hall of Fame Dinner

-The Litigation Section is pleased to announce that Thomas J. McDermott, Jr. will be inducted into the Trial Lawyer Hall of Fame.
+The Litigation Section is pleased to announce that Thomas J. McDermott, Jr. was inducted into the Trial Lawyer Hall of Fame.

-The reception and dinner in his honor and presentation of the award will take place at the Loews Hollywood Hotel in Hollywood on Saturday, June 22, 2013.
+The reception and dinner in his honor and presentation of the award took place at the Loews Hollywood Hotel in Hollywood on Saturday, June 22, 2013.

 Advance Tapes: Special Offer to Litigation Section Members